What Does The Real Bees Knees Mean?

 Own A Bee Hive!

-“What if a bee stings me?”
-You wear protective clothing.
 “What if I have allergies?”
 The bee-sting can actually help allergies and so can the pollen.

 “What if I don’t have the space for a beehive”?

-Then don’t have one… Plant pollinator flowers.
+Then don’t have one… Plant pollinator flowers instead.

 There are drones whose only job is to mate with the queen, and one of her jobs is to mate with drones.